Arguably, the first known map of Australia

 This is one of those maps.
 It shows the eastern coast of Australia (Terra Java/Jave la Grande/Greater Java).
 The map was a part of the Vallard Atlas, published in Dieppe, France, in 1547.
 The anonymous author(s) of the atlas presumably used secret Portuguese and French long-lost sources.
 The map is oriented with south up.
 The Tropic of Capricorn is drawn as a red line crossing the sailing ship and the wind rose in the lower left area.
 The map, as the rest of the atlas, is hand drawn and beautifully illustrated in strong vibrant colors.
 Location names are inscribed in Latin and Galician–Portuguese.

-• Oldest map of Australia, eastern coastline, Terra Java, 1547, Vallard Atlas
+• Oldest known map of Australia, eastern coastline, Terra Java, 1547, Vallard Atlas

 • Fine Art Premium Giclée (Gouttelette) Print (100% cotton 340 gsm fine art paper)